jmigpin/editor/README.md

     	set scrollbars on the left side (default true) -scrollbarwidth int
     	Textarea scrollbar width in pixels.
 A value of 0 takes 3/4 of the font size.
+  -sessionfilename string
+    	open a session snapshot from a file
   -sessionname string
     	open existing session
   -shadows